Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Background

-Proof of Proposition~\ref{prop_rate_density} is in Appendix~\ref{subsec:proof:prop_rate_density}.
-The result of Proposition~\ref{prop_rate_density} indicates that under either the exact-fitted or over-fitted settings of the softmax gating Gaussian mixture of experts, the rate of the conditional density function $g_{\widehat{G}_{n}}(Y|X)$ to the true one $g_{G_{*}}(Y|X)$ under Hellinger distance is parametric $\mathcal{O}(n^{-1/2})$ (up to some logarithmic factors).
+where $c$ and $C$ are universal constants. \end{proposition} Proof of Proposition~\ref{prop_rate_density} is in Appendix~\ref{subsec:proof:prop_rate_density}.
+The result of Proposition~\ref{prop_rate_density} indicates that under either the exact-fitted or over-fitted settings of the softmax gating Gaussian mixture of experts, the rate of the conditional density function $g_{\widehat{G}_{n}}(Y|X)$ to the true one $g_{G_{*}}(Y|X)$ under Hellinger distance is of order $\mathcal{O}(n^{-1/2})$ (up to some logarithmic factors), which is parametric on the sample size.

-\textbf{From density estimation to parameter estimation:} The parametric rate of the conditional density function from the MLE in Proposition~\ref{prop_rate_density} suggests that as long as we can establish the following lower bound $h(g_{G}(Y|X), g_{G_{*}}(Y|X)) \gtrsim \mathcal{D}(G, G_{*})$ for any $G \in \mathcal{O}_{k}(\Theta)$ for some metric $\mathcal{D}$ among the parameters, then we obtain directly the parametric convergence rate of the MLE under the metric $\mathcal{D}$.
-Therefore, the main focus of the next section is to determine such metric $\mathcal{D}$ and establish that lower bound under either exact-fitted or over-fitted settings of the softmax gating Gaussian mixture of experts.
+\textbf{From density estimation to parameter estimation:} The parametric rate of the conditional density estimation in Proposition~\ref{prop_rate_density} suggests that as long as we can establish the Hellinger lower bound $\bbE_X[h(g_{G}(\cdot|X), g_{G_{*}}(\cdot|X))] \gtrsim \mathcal{D}(G, G_{*})$ for any mixing measure $G \in \mathcal{O}_{k}(\Theta)$ for some metric $\mathcal{D}$ among the parameters, then we obtain directly the parametric convergence rate of the MLE under the metric $\mathcal{D}$.
+Therefore, the main focus of the next section is to determine such metric $\mathcal{D}$ and to establish that lower bound under either exact-fitted or over-fitted settings of the Gaussian mixture of experts.